stacknide/mp4box-apps/README.md

 ### Note

 - mp4box-player is still in development.
 The functionality works as shown in the demo player but its still not production ready because of the following reasons:
   - Sometimes if the `chunkSize` config is set to a small value (say `<3MB`), then the video fragmentation takes a lot of time.
+[See this GitHub issue for more details](https://github.com/gpac/mp4box.js/issues/391)
   - Transcoding is very slow.
 So you will face delays when using any video format apart from .mp4, .3gp & .mov
   - Subtitle processing is not currently scheduled for implementation.
 However, this feature may be added at a later time.